Laurence Vaux: Life

 Here, now at the age of fifty-four, he sought and obtained admission among the canons regular in the Priory of St. Martin's.
 He was clothed in the habit on St. Lawrence's Day, 10 August 1572, and made his profession the following May.
 Before taking the vows he drew up a legal document to provide for the safe custody of the deeds and valuables which he had saved from the commissioners at Manchester, "until such time as the college should be restored to the Catholic Faith, or until Catholics should live in it".
 Shortly after his profession he was appointed sub-prior; and when the prior resigned in 1577, to pass over to the Carthusians, there was a strong movement to elect Vaux in his stead.
 Some, however, apparently feared that he would use his position to introduce a large number of his fellow-countrymen with a view to training them for the English Mission; a marginal note in the "Priory Chronicle" records, "Caenobium nostrum in seminarium pene erectum Anglorum."

 Three years later at the instance of Allen, he was summoned to Reims by papal authority to take up once more the perilous missionary work in England; the Chronicle notes his departure "with the blessing and leave of his Prior", 24 June 1580.
 Vaux left Reims on 1 August, and Boulogne on the 12th, arriving that day at Dover in company with a Catholic soldier named Tichborne and a Frenchman, who turned traitor.
 Escaping detection at Dover, the two Englishmen passed on to Canterbury, and thence to Rochester, where they were arrested on information lodged by the spy.

 After several examinations Vaux was finally committed by the Bishop of London to the Gatehouse Prison, Westminster.
 According to an account of the arrest in the "Douay Diaries", Bishop Aylmer demanded: "What relation are you to that Vaux who wrote a popish catechism in English?"
 Vaux admitted his authorship.

 For the first three years of his imprisonment, owing chiefly to the wealth and influence of noble friends, Vaux was treated with comparative mildness.
 In a letter which he sent to the Prior of St. Martin's a few months after his arrest he speaks quite cheerfully of his condition and surroundings.
 But later another letter addressed to John Coppage, August 1583, was intercepted and the following sentence underlined by some member of the Council: My friends here be many and of much worship, especially since my Catechism came forth.
 This communication also mentioned the disposal of as many as 300 copies in the Manchester district alone.
 Thereupon the aged confessor was transferred to the Clink, Southwark, London, where he died.

-According to John Strype, he was brought up again before Aylmer, in 1585, and found guilty "and so in danger of death".
-What happened further we do not know; if actually sentenced, he must have been reprieved.
+According to John Strype, he was brought up again before Aylmer, in 1585, and found guilty "and so in danger of death"; no further information survives.

 The common tradition is represented by this contemporary item from St. Martin's Chronicle: